 · The Davidic Covenant that promised an everlasting dynasty, a perfect ruler, and the Promised Messiah (2 Samuel 7).

 e.
 I will recompense their deeds on their own heads: The promise of coming restoration (especially as seen in the new covenant) is not the message of universalism, saying that all will be restored, even if they persist in their rejection of God.
-For those who follow the desire for their detestable things and their abominations, they will be judged for their sins.
+Those who follow the desire for their detestable things and their abominations will be judged for their sins.

 4. (22-23) The departure of the glory of the LORD.

 So the cherubim lifted up their wings, with the wheels beside them, and the glory of the God of Israel was high above them.
 And the glory of the LORD went up from the midst of the city and stood on the mountain, which is on the east side of the city.

 a.
 So the cherubim lifted up their wings, with the wheels beside them: As seen in the previous chapter, the cloud of God’s glory was being carried by or with God’s chariot throne, attended by the cherubim.
 As the cherubim moved, so did the glory of the God of Israel.

 b.
 The glory of the LORD went up from the midst of the city and stood on the mountain: After progressing from the holy of holies to the threshold of the temple, to the east gate, the glory of the LORD then left the temple and even the city of Jerusalem, pausing at the Mount of Olives on the east side of the city.
 We can imagine this as a pause to regret and sorrow over the departure, even as Jesus later looked over Jerusalem with regret and sorrow.